 Federal Residential Renewable Energy Tax Credit

-- Net Metering: You can sign a net metering contract with your Mount Lebanon utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then subtract this value from your utility bill each month.
+- Net Metering: You can sign a net metering contract with your Mount Lebanon utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+They will then subtract this value from your monthly utility bill.

-- Tax Exemptions: Tax exemptions may come in one of two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+- Tax Exemptions: Tax exemptions may come in two forms.
+The first is sales tax exemption, applied at the time you purchase your solar panels.
 The second is property tax exemption.
-This allows you to exclude the added value of your solar system when calculating property tax for your home.
+This allows you to exclude the added value of your solar system when paying property tax on your home.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-At this point, the percentage will decrease slightly each year until the end of the program in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After this, the credit percentage will be reduced slightly each year until the program expires in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.